Peter-Morri/Carbon_Nanodot_Project/README.md

 "mclust_roots.R" uses functions from the MClust package to isolate "carbon nanodot-positive cells" from root and leaf samples in the FlowSet.
 A simple strategy is adopted, defining "carbon nanodot-positive cells" as those with a greater blue fluorescence, indicative of containing carbon nanodots.

+"Figure_plotting.R" is the script used to plot figures used in my Masters thesis.
+These include presenting the isolating strategies for live root, live leaf and carbon nanodot-positive cell population isolation.